Crataco/ai-guide/guide/bonus.md

 _Here is my list of finetunes based on the model's expertise.
 Finetunes aren't exclusive to one use case, though.
 You can still use, say, a novel-friendly model for chatting purposes, with varying degrees of success._

-_Expect this to be messier and more opinionated than my model list, and I only include finetunes I find notable.
+_Expect this to be messier and more opinionated than my main model list, and I only include finetunes I find notable.
 The links may either link to the homepage or the direct download, so be warned._

 ***